mudflapapp/synctera/docs/WebhooksApi.md

 event_id = 'b01db9c7-78f2-4a99-8aca-1231d32f9b96' # String | Webhook event ID
 webhook_id = 'b01db9c7-78f2-4a99-8aca-1231d32f9b96' # String | Webhook ID
 opts = {
   delay: 56 # Integer | Delay the event triggering in seconds.
-Events are checked once a minute, so a short delay may not result in an immedidate resend.
+Events are checked once a minute, so a short delay may not result in an immediate resend.
 }

 begin